 : Off Road | : 14.5 | : 23.3 | : 1414

 This trail run takes you out of Glasgow and into Stirlingshire territory.
 The route from Mugdock Park, through Blanefield then along the trails to the Glengoyne Distillery, and back via the West Highland Way is brilliant.
 No wonder they say running is good for your mental health.
 At over 14 miles long and a number of hills to climb, you work hard for the stunning views and you definitely deserve that coffee and cake at the finish.

-Start running from outside the main car park, taking a left to run down the road then take your second right.
-Don’t be put off by the big house, just keep to the right and follow the path past it.
+Start running from outside the main car park, taking a left to run down the road then take your first right.
 Enjoy views over the Campsies and at about 2.7 miles, take a left and zigzag your way down the forestry track.
 Left again to run the big straight at the allotments and as you come to the road, take a right up to Blanefield.
 Continue on to St Kessogs Church and begin your climb back upwards.
 Be careful around 5.5 miles where you can go left or right.
 Make sure you take the left trail and continue running.
 Before, or around, seven miles it’s time for a steep downhill as you come out at Glengoyne Distillery.
 Remind yourself to look up during the Blanefield to Glengoyne stretch as the views are great.